yardexx/pubself/README.md

 - 🔐 Support for [authentication](https://github.com/VeryGoodOpenSource/dart_frog/issues/37) (required by pub specification)

 ## Contribution 🔨
-Feel free to create issue or PR - more people know more.
+Feel free to create issue or PR - more people know more. *Proposals for package name are welcomed 😅*

 Before contributing, please check if your propose complies with [pub repository specification](https://github.com/dart-lang/pub/blob/master/doc/repository-spec-v2.md).